 Introduction

-Consumers validate signatures following the steps described in §3.2 of the W3C Recommendation “XML-Signature Syntax and Processing.”
-When validating digital signatures, consumers shall verify the content type and the digest contained in each Reference descendant element of the SignedInfo element, and validate the signature calculated using the SignedInfo element.
+Signature validation follows the steps described in §3.2 of the W3C Recommendation “XML-Signature Syntax and Processing.”
+When validating digital signatures, the media type and the digest contained in each Reference descendant element of the SignedInfo element shall be verified and the signature calculated using the SignedInfo element shall be validated.
 [M6.29]

 The steps below might not be sufficient to validate signatures that contain application-defined Object elements.
 Format designers that utilize application-defined Object elements shall also define the additional steps that shall be performed to validate the application-defined Object elements.